 If you are not sure about which therapist or type of session to choose, we offer phone consultations prior to booking at no charge.
 We can schedule a time to discuss your case, your concerns, and your goals and then pair you with the team member(s) who can work with your needs and schedule.

 Some of the techniques your therapist may employ during a Massage for Chronic Pain include: Myofascial Release, Stretching, Neuromuscular Therapy, Trigger Point Therapy, Connective Tissue Massage, Ortho-Bionomy, and Swedish Massage.

-I found this out when I saw other massage therapists prior to starting my treatment at Nimbus.
-The therapist has a delicate and cautious touch, and has been able to find the right balance to treat my Fibromyalgia pain without worsening my joint instability.
-Her deep tissue massage therapy works better than pain medication for me.
+My therapist has a delicate and cautious touch, and has been able to find the right balance to treat my Fibromyalgia pain without worsening my joint instability.